Your Voice Matters at the Connecticut General Assembly

 It will help to know the number of the bill you're interested in.
-To find out, call the bill status information room at (860) 240-0555, or call one of the toll-free numbers listed below and ask to be transferred to the Information Room.
+To find out, call the bill status information room at (860) 240-0555, or call one of the toll-free numbers listed elsewhere in this brochure and ask to be transferred to the information room.

 FINDING THE HEARING ROOM

 Most hearings are held in the Legislative Office Building (LOB), though some are in the Capitol.
-TV monitors at LOB and Capitol entrances show the locations.
+TV monitors at LOB entrances show the locations.
 A daily bulletin also gives this information and lists all bills scheduled for hearing.
-You can get a bulletin in the LOB's ground floor bill room during regular sessions or on the General Assembly's internet site (www.cga.ct.gov).
+You can get a bulletin in the LOB's ground floor bill room during regular sessions or on the General Assembly's Internet site ( www.cga.ct.gov ).

 WHEN YOU COME TO TESTIFY

 After signing up, you may be seated in the hearing room, or look around the building until the hearing begins.
-It is a good idea to read the bill before you speak, to be sure you understand it.
+It's a good idea to read the bill before you speak, to be sure you understand it.

 Speaking Order: One of the committee's co-chairpersons will preside over the hearing, setting rules that seem fair for the circumstances and calling speakers from the signup sheets.
 At many, but not all hearings, the first hour is reserved for legislators and agency heads or invited guests.
 Remaining speakers are usually called in the order in which their names appear on the signup sheet, although some chairpersons alternate between supporters and opponents of a bill.
 Chairpersons often ask large groups to appoint a single spokesperson.
 Some committees hear all testimony on one bill before proceeding to the next, following the agenda printed in the bulletin.